guo-cheng/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hi!
-I am a Ph.D at Institute of Zoology, The Chinese Academy of Sciences, Beijing, China.
-My Ph.D research work: insect chemoreception, comparative transcriptomics and genomics.
+Hi! :man_student: I am a Ph.D at Institute of Zoology, The Chinese Academy of Sciences, Beijing, China.
+My Ph.D research work includes: insect chemoreception, comparative transcriptomics and genomics.

+This blog is a record of what I saw, heard, and learned during my graduate studies.

+The harder you work, the luckier you get!